Sanford Dam Mural and Walkway Project

 Project Plans

-The result will be a beautiful space to recognize and celebrate this time in the community’s history.
-It is an excellent use for the property because it will educate visitors about the lakes and ecosystem, attract tourists to the area, and enhance the aesthetic appeal of the dam.
+This initiative is an excellent use for the property, as it will educate visitors about the lakes and ecosystem, attract tourists to the area, and enhance the aesthetic appeal of the dam with the beautiful mural.

 Timeline